Skip to main content

 Children’s Safety in Custody

-The 58,000+ children ordered annually into contact with abusive parents — and what advocates are doing to change that number.
+The 58,000+ children ordered annually into unsupervised contact with abusive parents — and the half million living unprotected at any moment.
+(Leadership Council on Child Abuse and Interpersonal Violence) — and what advocates are doing to change that number.

 💗